 Berserk Button: You really don't want to threaten or endanger Ragnar's family in any way; just ask Borg or Horik.
 Oh wait...

 Big Brother Instinct: Inverted, he's the little brother.
-While Ragnar was going to kill Haraldson for Eric's murder, the thing that drove him to go out and face him in single combat before his wounds were even healed and was the knowledge that Haraldson was torturing Rollo.
+While Ragnar was going to kill Haraldson for Erik's murder, the thing that drove him to go out and face him in single combat before his wounds were even healed and was the knowledge that Haraldson was torturing Rollo.